bgschiller/d3-event-issue/README.md

 ## ~The story continues~ (solved it. see below)

-~I still haven't solved this yet.
+~I haven't solved this yet.
 I don't know why it works on my machine but not Katie's.~ I put together this repo to make it easier to investigate.
 Check out

 - [setting d3.event directly](https://brianschiller.com/d3-event-issue/dist/setD3Event.html) (and the [source](./src/index.js))
 - [setting d3Selection.event](https://brianschiller.com/d3-event-issue/dist/setD3SelectionEvent.html) (and the [source](./src/selectionIndex.js)